 - The Kids’ Cancer Project

-- Cancer Council Queensland: COVID-19 and kids: what you need to know
+- Children's Health Queensland’s COVID-19 and kids: what you need to know

 - Cancer Australia Children’s Cancer website